AlgoGenesis/C/stack and  Queue/Circlular  Queue/README.md

 # Circular Queue Implementation in C

+## Description

-This project implements a Circular Queue data structure in C. The Circular Queue is designed for efficient management of a fixed-size buffer, providing constant time complexity for both enqueue and dequeue operations.
+This project implements a Circular Queue data structure in C. A Circular Queue allows for efficient use of storage by connecting the end of the queue back to the beginning, enabling the reuse of space from dequeued elements.
+It operates on the First-In-First-Out (FIFO) principle.

 ## Features